Scan Encrypted QR Code IDs and Badges

-The most common method used for the past 10 years by our event technology clients is to embed the badge’s barcode with just an apparently meaningless ID.
-The personal data is stored in an associated database on our servers or their servers.
-They present the ID and associated personal data to the exhibitor for follow-up behind a password-protected website.
+Notably, this is the most common method for our event technology clients.
+First, they embed the badge’s barcode with just an apparently meaningless ID.
+Secondly, they store the personal data in an associated database on our servers or their servers.
+Then, they present the ID and associated personal data to the exhibitor for follow-up behind a password-protected website.

 Embed an Encrypted ID plus Contact Information

-A new method now being used by our event technology clients is to encrypt the ID and personal data and embed that in the barcode.
+Alternatively, our event technology clients encrypts the ID and personal data and embed that in the barcode.
 Because it’s AES 128-bit encrypted, a consumer QR code reader presents nothing but gibberish.
-Our app does the decryption immediately when scanned by the exhibitor’s smartphone, tablet or purpose-built computer.
-And since access to our app is password protected by the event technology companies can protect our app with password.
+Fortunately, our app does the decryption immediately after the exhibitor scans it with a smartphone, tablet or purpose-built computer.
+Also, the event technology companies can protect our app with password.
 Therefore, only the exhibitors will see the personal data.

 Which method is best?

 Finally, that depends on the technology provider and the event itself.
 Contact support@codeREADr.com to explore which option is best for your events.